 A good gauge for employee satisfaction is engagement.
 Employee engagement is the emotional and functional commitment an employee has to his or her organization, and your brand depends on it!
-The interactivity and engagement of your employees will boost your company beyond just ‘making a paycheck’ - it can increase profits, reduce turnover rates, and improve your social media campaigns.
-Click here to learn how to build a highly engaged workforce.
-GaggleAMP relies on employees who are engaged with their company.
+The interactivity and engagement of your employees will boost your company beyond just ‘making a paycheck.’
+It can increase profits, reduce turnover rates, and improve your social media campaigns.
+GaggleAMP helps improve employee engagement across organizations.
 But how can you tell if your employees are engaged?

 There are several characteristics that are typical of an engaged employee.
 These characteristics are a combination of inherent personality as well as their emotional growth as your employee.
 Here are three to hone in on:

 - Pride: Does your employee tell friends and family about new job openings in your company?
 Does your employee share your status updates and spread news about promotions?
 There are many questions that can help you get to the root of the matter of pride.
 When your employee passionately supports your brand’s mission, vision, and values, they’re likely to feel a sense of pride.
 This pride typically drives them to engage more with the company that they value so deeply.